Albertsons Companies Inc. (ACI) Shares Down Despite Recent Market Volatility

-Albertsons Companies Inc. (NYSE: ACI)’s stock price has decreased by -1.41 compared to its previous closing price of 19.91.
-Despite this, the company has experienced a -2.29% fall in its stock price over the last five trading sessions.
+Albertsons Companies Inc. (NYSE: ACI)’s stock price has decreased by -0.91 compared to its previous closing price of 19.68. but the company has seen a -2.06% decline in its stock price over the last five trading sessions.
+The Wall Street Journal reported on 01/20/23 that Albertsons Shareholders Set to Receive $4 Billion Dividend

 Is It Worth Investing in Albertsons Companies Inc. (NYSE: ACI) Right Now?

-Albertsons Companies Inc. (NYSE: ACI) has a price-to-earnings ratio of 7.99x that is above its average ratio.
-There are mixed opinions on the stock, with 4 analysts rating it as a “buy,” 2 rating it as “overweight,” 12 rating it as “hold,” and 0 rating it as “sell.”
+The price-to-earnings ratio for Albertsons Companies Inc. (NYSE: ACI) is above average at 7.94x, Analysts have differing opinions on the stock, with 4 analysts rating it as a “buy,” 2 as “overweight,” 12 as “hold,” and 0 as “sell.”

 Sponsored

-The average price predicted by analysts for ACI is $25.56, which is $7.59 above the current price.
-The public float for ACI is 313.67M and currently, short sellers hold a 2.89% ratio of that float.
-The average trading volume of ACI on March 14, 2023 was 3.06M shares.
+The average price point forecasted by analysts for Albertsons Companies Inc. (ACI) is $25.56, which is $7.72 above the current market price.
+The public float for ACI is 313.67M, and currently, short sellers hold a 2.89% ratio of that floaft.
+The average trading volume of ACI on March 20, 2023 was 3.15M shares.

 ACI’s Market Performance

-ACI stock saw a decrease of -2.29% in the past week, with a monthly decline of -7.14% and a quarterly a decrease of -8.99%.
-The volatility ratio for the week is 1.22%, and the volatility levels for the last 30 days are 1.36% for Albertsons Companies Inc. (ACI).
-The simple moving average for the last 20 days is -4.54% for ACI stock, with a simple moving average of -5.62% for the last 200 days.
+The stock of Albertsons Companies Inc. (ACI) has seen a -2.06% decrease in the past week, with a -7.28% drop in the past month, and a -6.34% fall in the past quarter.
+The volatility ratio for the week is 1.27%, and the volatility levels for the past 30 days are at 1.39% for ACI.
+The simple moving average for the last 20 days is -3.74% for ACI stock, with a simple moving average of -5.99% for the last 200 days.

 Analysts’ Opinion of ACI